 The intention is to deploy 100 extension practitioners by 2019/20, to ensure that extension practitioners acquire skills and gain experience of a specific commodity value chain.
-The Western Cape and KwaZulu-Natal PDAs have already deployed extension practitioners to commodity organisations.

 Training

 The agricultural sector boasts state-of-the-art training and research facilities.